menu

 Demographics

-The citizens of Rich Hill have a very low rate of college education: just 9.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rich Hill has a very low overall level of education: only 6.74% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Rich Hill in 2022 was $18,904, which is low income relative to Missouri and the nation.
-This equates to an annual income of $75,616 for a family of four.
+The per capita income in Rich Hill in 2022 was $18,079, which is low income relative to Missouri and the nation.
+This equates to an annual income of $72,316 for a family of four.
+Rich Hill also has one of the higher rates of people living in poverty in the nation, with 34.54% of its population below the federal poverty line.

 The people who call Rich Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rich Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rich Hill include German, Irish, English, French, and European.
+The greatest number of Rich Hill residents report their race to be White, followed by Native American.
+Important ancestries of people in Rich Hill include German, Irish, English, Scottish, and French.

 The most common language spoken in Rich Hill is English.
 Other important languages spoken here include Polish and Italian.